 These are best chicken feed; a wonderful source of protein for them.

-How to plant broad beans has been a big step forward for us; they are simple legumes to grow compared to chickpeas and lentils, and we're hoping they make great chicken food.
+How to plant broad beans has been a big step forward for us; they are simple legumes to grow compared to garbanzos and lentils.
+We are hoping they will make great chicken food.

 You can choose a chicken tractor design; each has its strengths and weaknesses.
-Our hens range freely, but periodically have to be confined to quarters; then can you feed eggshells to hens?
+Our hens range freely, but periodically have to be confined to quarters; then can you feed the shells to them?
 Will they start eating their eggs?

-Initially we only fed the hens eggshells by tossing them into the compost heap.
-I've heard of folk having to get rid of the whole flock because they started eating their own eggs.
+Initially we only fed the hens shells by tossing them into the compost heap.
+I have heard of folk having to get rid of the whole flock because they started eating their own eggs.

-Bernard Preston is a semi retired chiropractor with a passion for all things green; it's all about preserving the planet for our descendants, and ourselves from the curse of modern food processing and farming methods.
+Bernard Preston is a semi-retired DC with a passion for all things green; it is about preserving the planet for our descendants, and ourselves from the curse of modern food processing and farming methods.